With Zuora Billing, you can easily create and manage your invoice templates. Invoice templates are used to generate PDF invoices for your bills.

 - Change the invoice file generation service

-- Change the rule Do not display zero value invoice line items
+- Change the Do not display zero value invoice line items rule setting

-These actions cause the message to no longer be displayed, to indicate there may be a difference in the results of invoice generation between the two templates.
+After the relationship is broken, the system message will no longer be displayed whenever there might be a difference in the results of invoice generation between the two templates.
 Renaming either template does not affect the relationship between templates.

 The invoice template that is used for a particular customer is defined in that customer's profile.
-If you set a customer's profile to use the System Default Template, you can ensure that invoices sent to that customer will always use whichever default template is linked to the System Default Template.
-This allows you to easily change the default template without having to update all your customers' profiles each time.
+If you set a customer's profile to use the system default template, you can ensure that invoices sent to that customer will always use whichever template is linked to the system default template.
+This allows you to easily change the default template without having to update all your customer profiles each time.

-See Creating a Customer Account for instructions on changing a customer's invoice template.
-To ensure the customer always uses the default template, select System Default Template in the invoice template drop-down.
+For instructions on changing a customer's invoice template, see Create a customer account.
+To ensure the customer always uses the default template, in the Billing and Payment Info section on the account detail page, select System Default Template for the Invoice Template field.

-The System Default Template has its own unique ID value which never changes.
-The invoice template that is used for a particular customer is defined in the
+The system default template has its own unique ID value, which never changes.
+The invoice template that is used for a particular customer is defined by the

 Account.InvoiceTemplateId field.
-If you set Account.InvoiceTemplateId to the ID of the System Default Template, you can ensure that invoices sent to that customer will always use the default template that System Default Template is linked to.
+If you set this field to the ID of the system default template, you can ensure that invoices sent to that customer will always use the default template that System Default Template is linked to.

-To find the ID of the System Default, click your username at the top right and navigate to Billing > Manage Billing Document Configuration.
-On the Manage Invoice Rules and Templates tab, click Show ID next to the System Default Template.
-The ID is a long hexadecimal number, e.g.,
+To find the ID of the system default template, click your username at the top right and navigate to Billing > Manage Billing Document Configuration.
+In the Manage Invoice, Credit/Debit Memo Templates tab, click show id in the Actions column on the system default template line.
+The ID is a long hexadecimal number, such as

 You can set

 Account.InvoiceTemplateId with a SOAP API update() call.
-In the below example,
+In the following example,

 Id is the customer account ID, and